RESIDENCY RULES – ALL CANADIAN NATIONAL CHAMPIONSHIPS UNLESS OTHERWISE NOTED

-- Must be a Canadian citizen.
+- Must be Canadian citizens.

 - Canadians born in border towns such as Lloydminster (which has geographical boundaries in both Saskatchewan and Alberta) will be assigned a ‘home’ Member Association based on the province / territory indicated on their government documentation.

 - The current Ontario and Northern Ontario border for curling will determine if a player was born in Northern Ontario or Ontario (any disputes will be resolved by Curling Canada).
 If the town/city of the athlete’s birth has a curling club, then they will be considered as born in the affiliation of that club.
-If the town/city of birth does not have a curling club, they will be assigned to the member association with the closest affiliated club to their birth town/city.
+If the town/city of birth does not have a curling club, they will be assigned to the Member Association with the closest affiliated club to their birth town/city.

 - Full-time students in good standing attending a recognized post-secondary educational institute, may curl in one (1) of these four (4) jurisdictions:

-- for the province/territory where they are attending school or;
+- For the province/territory where they are attending school; or

-- for the province/territory where they maintain their residence of record or;
+- for the province/territory where they maintain their residence of record; or

-- for the province or territory where they were born;
+- for the province or territory where they were born; or

 Note: students will be required to provide proof of registration and academic standing.